Write It and Get Paid!

 Sport Rocketry is also looking for additional, shorter, perhaps less technical, but still substantive articles.
 Examples of shorter articles that have been published include: outreach events, local or regional launches, and simpler builds.

 Feature article authors may receive up to $350 after publication of their article.
-Authors of shorter articles may receive a free year’s NAR membership.
+Authors of other articles may receive a free year’s NAR membership.
 Decision on payment or membership status is based on the quality and subject matter of the article and is at the discretion of the Periodicals Committee Chair, Mark Bundick.
 Questions about article payments or membership extensions should be sent directly to Mark.

 Do you know someone in your club or a NAR member attending your launch who has an interesting project or model you think would make a good article?
 Please send those suggestions, along with any contact information on the project owner, to Periodicals Committee Chair, Mark Bundick for follow up.